With goalkeeping heroics, Olympiakos holds Barcelona 0-0

 Lionel Messi was stopped five times by goalkeeper Silvio Proto.
 The Catalans, dropping their first points in four matches, had two-thirds of the possession and pressed hard for a winning goal to deafening opposition from fans at Karaiskakis Stadium.

-The Greek champions, playing after three straight defeats, defended with real determination, but did little with their counterattacks as they settled for a point against a Barcelona side under their former coach Ernesto Valverde.
+The Greek champions, playing after three straight defeats in the Champions League, defended with real determination.
+But the hosts did little with their counterattacks as they settled for a point against a Barcelona side under their former coach Ernesto Valverde.

+”Our aim was to win tonight and we had plenty of chances.
+It didn’t happen,” Valverde said. ”Olympiakos was excellent defensively and their fans were tireless.
+I’m happy with my players.
+What counts is creating chances, if we do that the goals will come.”

+He thanked Greek fans for their warm reception, but added: ”I got used to having the (Olympiakos) fans helping my players.
+Tonight they were opposing them.”

 Olympiakos captain Alberto Botia, who joined Barcelona as a teenager, was a standout as a sweeper for the hosts, who improved after the break.